grannycart/cue-sheets/README.md

 I couldn't read my own handwriting.
 Also over the years I have lost cue sheets that I know I've done before, and it sucks having to write them out by hand a second time.

+It also definitely still helps to have a map.

 ## Resources: